qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 display(dfdimProduct_gold.head(10))
 This calculates the next available product ID based on the current data in the table, assigns these new IDs to the products, and then displays the updated product information.

-Similar to what you’ve done with your other dimensions, you need to ensure that your product table remains up-to-date as new data comes in.
+Similar to what you've done with your other dimensions, you need to ensure that your product table remains up-to-date as new data comes in.
 In a new code block, paste and run the following:

 code
 from delta.tables import *